 My 83-year-old mother now lives with my husband and I. A couple of years ago I quit my job of 15 years to care for her.
 She was recovering from her second total knee replacement surgery on the same knee and had complications.
 It has now become difficult for us to make ends meet on my husband's government job income alone.
 I need to go back to work to finance some of the costs of taking care of my mother.
 She only receives a few hundred dollars a month from social security benefits.
 On a given week she has anywhere from 3 to 7 health-related appointments and often has an appointment every day of the week.
 Someone informed me that she may qualify to have me become her caregiver officially and I may get financial assistance to do so.
 If we can make that happen I may be able to continue caring for her.
 The "salary" would help finance the cost of driving her to the many appointments and buying her health-related items not covered by her insurance.
 She receives both Medical (Medicaid?) and Medicare.
 I'd like to know how she/we can apply.
 I've tried looking for information but am overwhelmed.
 Any assistance we can get will be greatly appreciated.

-Los Angeles County California Posted about 1 year ago
+Los Angeles County California Posted over 1 year ago

 I would like to know how to apply for a home health aide for young children ages 6 yrs and 3 yr old.
 Also how can I find support groups in Staten island.